“The fight-or-flight response works wonders when you’re standing on a sidewalk and a piano is falling from a building above.”

 Performance excitement is the term I use to signify the adrenaline-fueled energy that aids performing.

-Want to become a fearless performer?
-Contact me for coaching via Skype.
+Want additional help to become a fearless performer?
+Contact me to discuss possible coaching via Skype.

 © 2014 Gerald Klickstein